YihuiCalm/VLSI-Design-and-Simulation/README.md

 # VLSI-Design-and-Simulation
-Courseworks of CMOS VLSI design using Cadence Virtuoso.
+Courseworks of CMOS VLSI design using Cadence Virtuoso in AMI 0.60u C5N technology.

 Component includes schematics and layouts of basic logic component like logic gates, adder, and multiplier.